I Pronounce You: Music video

 A music video was made for the song.
+Orginally, Virgin wanted The Madness to film with a director the label liked, and screened one of their videos for the band.
+However, the band went against the label and shot the video on their own.
+Guitarist Chris Foreman stated, "For the video, Virgin originally wanted us to work with some director they liked and showed us a video he’d done, which was the worst thing I’d ever seen; it had someone dressed as the Hunchback of Notre Dame swinging around.
+It was so bad I walked out of the screening – that was what our relationship with Virgin was like at that point.
+Instead, we managed to get a film crew together with the help of Carl’s mate Ronnie and made the video ourselves."

 It features an appearance from John Hasler, the ex-Madness drummer and manager.
-When their guitarist Chris Foreman was asked about the music video in an interview for Guitarist & Scootering, he said "On the one video we've just done we tried to be serious, but Lee's got a Mohican haircut and in a bit of it we dyed his face red and things like that".
+When Foreman was asked about the music video in an interview for Guitarist & Scootering, he said "On the one video we've just done we tried to be serious, but Lee's got a Mohican haircut and in a bit of it we dyed his face red and things like that".
 It later appeared as part of the 1992 VHS compilation Divine Madness, which was later issued on DVD in 2002 and as a CD+DVD set in 2005.
 It is notably the band's only single to feature a music video.

 Television appearances

-The one and only TV appearance of the Madness performing this track was on Friday Night Live, a cult late night comedy show hosted by Ben Elton.
+The one and only TV appearance of The Madness performing this track was on Friday Night Live, a cult late night comedy show hosted by Ben Elton, on March 11th 1988.
 The band also played the album track "Beat the Bride" on the show.